 Practice safe flea control.
 Pets, yards, and homes should be kept free of fleas.
-Don't allow pets to roam freely where they can come into contact with infected fleas.
-Oral and topical flea control medications can be effective.
+Oral and topical flea control medications can be used on pets to control and prevent flea problems.
 Consult your veterinarian for advice.
 When purchasing pesticides to treat yards and homes, use only materials which state "fleas" on the label, and follow all label directions carefully.